CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 ### Optional Extras - Remote connection

 You can run the entire Raspberry Pi setup with a remote connection to the Pi, once you've got it set up.
 This is how I use the Pi because space is limited on my desk and it may work for you.
-There's no right way
+There's no right way.

 To get this up and running, from the Pi desktop Raspberry Pi Configuration Utility